quiltdata/quilt/docs/advanced-features/athena.md

 6. Check "Manually set ARN" and enter ARN of Athena policy
 7. Click "Create"

-### D. Attach that Policy to a (new) Quilt Role
+### D. Create a Quilt Role using that AWS Role

-You cannot attach a policy to the "Custom" Roles, so you will usually need to first create a new Role:
+This needs to be done manually by a Quilt Administrator:

 1. From "Admin Settings", scroll to "Roles"
 2. Click on the "+" to create a new Role